IRL2/nanover-docs/source/tutorials/basics.rst

 ###########

 The python GUI creates a web-based graphical interface for running a NanoVer Server.
-It supports both real-time simulations from XML files and playback of recorded trajectories.
+It supports both real-time simulations from NanoVer OpenMM XML files and playback of recorded trajectories.
 The interface provides controls for simulation parameters, network settings, and trajectory recording options.

 To run a server via the GUI there are two options: